 River Corridor Program Director

-Irene has more than 25 years of professional experience with environmental organizations, including 15 years at FMR.
+Irene has more than 25 years of professional experience with environmental organizations, including over 15 years at FMR.

 After receiving a B.S. in Biology from the University of Minnesota, she spent 12 years living in upstate New York working as a naturalist, education program manager and communications specialist.
 In 1999 Irene returned to Minnesota to take a position as FMR Outreach Director, and spent several years building a successful stewardship and volunteer program.